-These particular mental patterns, or personality traits, are not the fault of the person with MS, nor did they intentionally make themselves sick.
-These patterns are created when are children, and many of them then become reinforced over and over again by the culture, economy, and external values of our society (this is the reason that certain societies have a large amount of people diagnosed with MS and other societies have none).
-Many people that don’t show external symptoms of MS have similar mental patterns and personality traits.
-It is only when life gives a person a major stressful event (ILE) that these patterns created in childhood prove to be insufficient to cope with what is occurring and the body responds with MS.
+These particular mental patterns, or personality traits, are not your fault, nor did you intentionally make yourself sick.
+These patterns are created during childhood, and many of them then become reinforced over and over again by the culture, economy, and external values of society (this is the reason that certain societies have a large number of people diagnosed with MS and other societies have none).
+Also, many people that don’t show external symptoms of MS can have similar mental patterns and personality traits.
+It is only when life gives a person a sustained stressful event (ILE) that these patterns created in childhood prove to be insufficient to cope with what is occurring and the body responds with MS.

 The goal is to transform these patterns and relieve the body of the burden.
 The changes include:

 - a healthier mindset